A sermon can be

 Either the Word is allowed to search every heart, exposing its envy and ambition, and drive the hearer to humble repentance before God, or it must be redirected, softened, and rendered safe.
 And where that happens, the outcome is not merely a weaker sermon, but a compromised church.
 For where envy and selfish ambition remain unjudged, disorder will follow.
 But where the Word is allowed to do its work—where that native wisdom is confessed, renounced, and replaced—there will be a harvest of righteousness sown in peace.

 The difference then, is not in how well the sermon is preached, but in whether the preacher himself has first been judged by the text he proclaims.
 This sermon sounds strangely safe.
-The listener must therefore ask: has James been muzzled?
+When James asks "Who is wise among you", the hearer of God's Word asks the Word to search their own heart by asking "Am I wise"?
+Is earthly wisdom and it's demonic influences lurking unexposed in my heart?
+Therefore, in response to this sermon, the listener must ask "has James been muzzled"?

 The sermon may be viewed at